 “So much for a warm bed for me and a soft stall for you, Blackfeather,” he said.
-“Unless, I’m mistaken we’re going to have a bunch of irate drovers on our tail really quick.
+“Unless, I’m mistaken we’re going to have a bunch of irate drovers on our tail soon.
 Why did I sit down at that game, anyway?”

 Blackfeather’s stride increased to a smooth, ground-eating lope.
 The double moons were full, making the road as clear as day, but Hammer Smith knew he was going to have to leave it soon.
-He started looking for a good place to hide his trail.
+He started looking for a good place to leave the trail.
 Behind him, he could hear angry shouts and then the snap of needle gunfire.

 “Okay, boy,” he spoke softly to the unicorn, who cocked an attentive black ear, “let’s ride some lightning.”

 Suddenly ahead of him came the pound of running hooves and a wild screeching yell.
-A mob coming in late off the Jamboree maybe?
+A mob coming in late off a Jamboree, maybe?

 A more cautious man would have taken the opportunity to scuttle out of there quick.
 But Hammer Smith was not a cautious man.
 Grinning, he watched as the mob from town ran full tilt into the celebrating drovers.

-Chuckling, he started Blackfeather around the tree and to the north at an easy lope heading into a forest of more kaleidoscope trees.
-In the melee behind him, he heard the snap of air guns as some fool started shooting and he knew everybody soon would be.
+Chuckling, he started Blackfeather around the tree and to the north at an easy lope, heading into a forest of more kaleidoscope trees.
+In the melee behind him, he heard the snap of air guns as some fool started shooting; he knew everybody soon would be doing the same.